Skip to content

 Infrastructure

-• Hosting: Coolify + Hetzner dedicated — cost in the tens of euros/month
+• Hosting: Coolify on Hetzner dedicated, cost in the tens of euros per month

-• CDN: Cloudflare free plan — DDoS protection, edge caching, SSL for $0
+• CDN: Cloudflare (DPF), DDoS protection, edge caching, SSL

-• CI/CD: local hooks + GitHub Actions — heavy tests locally = ~$0 for CI
+• CI/CD: local hooks plus GitHub Actions, heavy tests run locally

-• Monitoring: SigNoz (OpenTelemetry) — full observability without a Datadog license
+• Monitoring: SigNoz (OpenTelemetry), full observability without a Datadog licence

-• B2B API in beta — documentation, keys, rate limiting, ready for integration partners
+• B2B API in beta: documentation, keys, rate limiting, ready for integration partners (travel agencies, insurers)

-• 4 pricing tiers — from free profile to Enterprise with API and dedicated account manager
+• 4 pricing tiers: from free profile to Enterprise with a dedicated account manager

-Supabase: great for MVP and fast start.
-But 935 RLS policies are technical debt you need to manage consciously.
-We could simplify, but at the cost of security.
-We kept them.
+Supabase: excellent for MVP and a fast start on auth, storage, and RLS.
+But 935 RLS policies are deliberate architectural debt.
+We could simplify at the cost of security.
+We did not.

-15 languages from day 1 is a harder decision than "we'll add it later."
-Routing, tests, content, SEO — everything is 15x more complex.
-But it gave us a search engine advantage you cannot retrofit.
+15 languages from day 1: a harder decision than "we'll add it later."
+Routing, tests, content, SEO, everything 15 times more complex.
+In return, a search engine advantage you cannot retrofit.

 1,778TypeScript files541 React components, strict mode